 Here in Split, there is a popular gay beach that’s sure to entertain, but Dubrovnik beaches don’t really have a specifically gay area.

 Gay Split: Where to Stay

 Staying directly in the Old City is a great opportunity if you have the budget to do so.
 The alleyways and historic streets are enchanting.
 There are so many adorable Airbnb options within the Old City walls.
 This specific neighborhood is called Grad.

 As you may imagine, booking Split hotels or Airbnb rentals that are in these cute passageways are more expensive.
 In my opinion though, they will be worth it.
 Check out this featured list of highly-rated Split Hotels.

-If you’re also checking flights to Croatia while browsing accommodations, I suggest comparing airlines with Vayama: International Travel Solved.
+If you’re also checking flights to Croatia while browsing accommodations, I suggest comparing airlines with Skyscanner.
 They have an awesome interface and make it super easy to optimize your route.
 Plus, they offer flexible ticket options in light of the pandemic.

 Split Experiences for the Gay Traveler